-⏱️ Estimated reading time: 5–6 minutes • 📅 Updated by Hyperforme Nutrition
+⏱️ Estimated reading time: 5–6 minutes • 📅 Updated — Hyperforme Nutrition

 🔑 The Three Foundational Pillars

-- 🍽️ Nutrition: adequate energy intake, high-quality protein, and proper hydration.
+- 🍽️ Nutrition: adequate energy intake, quality protein, and proper hydration.

-- 🛌 Sleep: 7–9 hours per night, consistent sleep schedule, and a calming bedtime routine.
+- 🛌 Sleep: 7–9 hours per night, consistent schedules, and recovery-friendly routines.

-- 🏋️ Intelligent Training: progressive overload, sound technique, and structured recovery.
+- 🏋️ Intelligent Training: progressive overload, proper technique, and planned recovery.

 🍽️ Nutrition: Simple and Strategic

-- Carbohydrates: support training intensity.
-Increase intake on high-exertion days.
+- Carbohydrates: fuel training intensity and performance.
+Increase intake on high-volume or high-intensity days.

-- Fats: prioritize whole-food sources such as eggs, nuts, and fatty fish.
+- Fats: prioritize whole-food sources such as eggs, nuts, olive oil, and fatty fish.

-- Hydration: consume water regularly and add electrolytes during hot or prolonged sessions.
+- Hydration: drink water regularly and add electrolytes during hot conditions or prolonged sessions.

 🛌 Sleep: Your Legal Performance Enhancer

-- Maintain a consistent bedtime and ensure your bedroom is cool and dark.
+- Maintain a consistent bedtime and a cool, dark sleep environment.

-- Incorporate a 20–30 minute wind-down period: use dim lighting, practice breathwork, or read.
+- Include a 20–30 minute wind-down routine: dim lights, breathing exercises, stretching, or reading.

 🏋️ Intelligent Training Principles

-- Recovery: Include 1–2 light days per week and perform mobility work regularly.
+- Recovery: schedule 1–2 lighter days per week and include mobility or restorative work.

 🧭 Hyperforme Action Plan

-- Clearly define your goal (strength, fat loss, endurance, or a combination).
+- Define your primary goal (strength, fat loss, endurance, or performance).

-- Introduce two key habits this week (e.g., 30 g of protein post-workout + fixed bedtime).
+- Introduce two key habits this week (e.g., 30 g protein post-workout + fixed bedtime).

 🔗 Helpful Resources